knath2000/codebase-indexing/memory-bank/progress.md

 - Validated end-to-end: indexing, search, stats, and health all work for new and existing files.

 **Current State:**
 - MCP server is now the recommended and validated solution for all codebase indexing and search in Cursor.
+Railway is the primary execution environment; local machine used only when necessary.
 - All advanced features (LLM reranking, hybrid search, workspace isolation) are active and validated.
 - System is ready for daily use and further enhancements.